randyrossi/bmc64/docs/WEBUI.md

   A mistake in `cmdline.txt`, `config.txt` or `machines.txt` can stop BMC64
   from booting, and a mistake in `wpa_supplicant.conf` or the web UI settings in `settings.txt` can lock you out of the web UI; fixing either needs the SD card in a computer (the `.bak` file makes that easy).
+A mistake in a `.vkm` keymap can make keys type the wrong character or stop working; the `.bak` file restores it.
 Only plain UTF-8 text files up to 256 KB can be edited.
 - **Run** a disk image (`.d64`, `.d71`, `.d81`, `.d82`, `.g64`, `.x64`), tape
   (`.t64`, `.tap`) or program (`.prg`, `.p00`): click its name or its **Run** button and BMC64 autostarts it, the same as the menu's *Autostart* item.